DarthFubuMVC/fubumvc/docs/source/topics/viewengines/index.rst

 View Engines
 ============

-FubuMVC supports two view engines currently Web Forms and Spark, with more planned in the future.
-These guide will help you get your FubuMVC application up and running with a view engine and show you what FubuMVC has to offer.
+FubuMVC supports three view engines currently Web Forms, Spark and Razor with more planned in the future.
+These guides will help you get your FubuMVC application up and running with a view engine.

 .. toctree::
    :maxdepth: 2

    spark/usingspark
+   razor/usingrazor